ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 Holders MUST ensure that the `CN` (Common Name) in the Client certificate `subject` field matches the `software_id` claim present in the aforementioned software statement.

+Holders MUST verify that the embedded software statement has been signed by the CDR Certificate Authority.

 ### 13.9.2.
 Response

 The Holder MUST respond in accordance with [OpenID Connect Registration](https://openid.net/specs/openid-connect-registration-1_0.html) **[OIDC-CR]** sections 3.2 and 3.3.

 <a id="consent"></a>
 # 14. Consent

+<aside class="warning">
+Consent is a work-in-progress and thus subject to change.
+</aside>

-Prior to the commencement of an authentication request to a Holder's Authorisation Server, a Data Recipient MUST have captured indicative Consumer Consent and passed this to the Holder.
-This Consent occurence is assigned a unique `consentId` and referenced by the Holder as part of an authorisation process with the Consumer.
+Prior to initiating an authentication request to a Holder's Authorisation Server, a Data Recipient MUST have captured indicative Consumer Consent and passed this to the Holder.
+A Consent occurence is assigned a unique `consentId` and referenced by the Holder as part of an authorisation process with a Consumer.
+This process binds the Consent to the authorisation.
 In order to support this functionality, a Holder MUST implement and host an API to support the creation of a Consent, the querying of a Consent, and the deletion of a Consent.
 In this instance the Recipient is to be considered the Resource Owner of the Consent occurance.

 The specifics of the Consent API and processing of Consent are beyond the scope of this document.

 A Data Holder Token Endpoint MUST:

-- Support the `grant type` of `client_credentials` strictly for the purpose of passing an Access Token to a Recipient which is to be used for invoking the Consent API.
+- Support the `grant type` of `client_credentials` strictly for the purpose of passing an Access Token to a Recipient which can be then used to invoke the Consent API.

-<aside class="warning">
-Consent is a work-in-progress and thus subject to change.
-</aside>

 # 15. Normative References